marciof/Eon/specification/specification.md

 ## List

-An immutable sequence of elements, that associates consecutive positive integer keys in ascending order with values.
+A list is an immutable sequence of elements, that associates consecutive positive integer keys in ascending order with values.

 - **Prototype:** empty [list](#list), `[]`
 - **Base Prototype:** empty [map](#map), `{:}`